freecodeschoolindy/freecodeschoolindy.github.io/content/classContent.md

 For students pursuing a career in web development, the topics provide the foundation for an immersion in the field of frontend web development.
 Students pursuing non-web developer careers will receive an overview of how to create and maintain their own websites.

+## Course Breakdown

+* The program is divided into 4 six-week courses: levels 1A, 1B, 2A, and 2B.
+* Students will receive a certificate for completing each of the courses.
+* **Level 1A:** HTML, CSS, UX/UI, Git/Github
+* **Level 1B:** JavaScript, Vue.js
+* **Level 2A:** Node.js, Express
+* **Level 2B:** Intermediate JavaScript, MongoDB
+* Students will be working on projects and building a portfolio throughout all four courses.

 ### Learning Objectives

 * Develop problem-solving and research skills using the read, search, ask model.